The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki SplAutoload.md

+> [!NOTE]
+            There should not be a space between the defined file extensions.

 ### ### Register and return file extensions for default autoload

 _This function can modify and check the file extensions that the built-in autoload fallback function